nateeo/voxspell-2.0/README.md

-# voxspell
+# voxspell 2.0
-#### A spelling application targeted at native English learners aged 7-10
+#### A spelling application targeted at native English learners aged 7-10, developed by Nathan Hur
-developed for Java 8 with <3 by Nathan and Harry this version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)
+voxspell 1.0 (prototype) was developed by Nathan Hur and Harry Lim Some code written by Harry Lim remains in the application with permission. this version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)

 ##quick start
 Download/clone as .zip, extract and run the run.sh script